Winter semester 2020/2021

 - If you need a paper certificate in addition to the certification in the Campus Management System, please send an e-mail to Marion Badow.

-The lecture notes, material for the lecture and the exercise tasks will be provided online via Blackboard.
+The lecture videos, lecture notes, material for the lecture, and the exercise tasks will be provided online via Blackboard.
 Login to Blackboard requires a valid ZEDAT account.
-To get access, please register for the module in the Campus Manegement System (registration may be revoked later until November 1st).
-All students who are registered in the Campus-Management System for the course automatically have access to the course material on Blackboard.
-Participants inscribed into other courses than the master course in physics who cannot register for the course in the Campus Management System can send an access request.
+To get access, please register for the module in the Campus Manegement System (registration may be revoked later until November 13th).
+All students who are registered in the Campus Management System for the course automatically have access to the course material on Blackboard.
+Participants inscribed into other programs than the master program in physics who cannot register for the course in the Campus Management System can send an access request.

 The lecture aims to establish a link between the fundamentals of solid state physics and specialized lectures on actual research topics.
 The following topics will be covered: